Before I tell you about the best places to kiss in Rome, you’ve got to really want to kiss and be kissed.

 While I have not tested out all of the following locations, I am a romantic especially when it comes to a deep love for this ancient city.
 Walking around all day—looking for ideas to write about, watching others discover Rome’s many diversions—I observe people and I notice locations.
 I imagine I look at this place as a film scout would, only I’m thinking, “Here is a great place to kiss and be kissed.”

 I’ve seen lists mentioning some of the best places to kiss and I’ve probably even written a few myself.
-Today, let’s talk about some of the typical suggestions:
+Today, let’s talk about some of the typical suggestions as well as a few others mentioned in a recent list that inspired this post.

 This is a grand ellipse surrounded by ochre-hued buildings, a huge church, and a few embassies with three Baroque fountains dotted along its spine.
 Most of the day, Navona teems with tourists and vendors and has a sort of ever-present chaos reminiscent of Times Square.
 I agree there is something cinematic about kissing amidst a crowd, letting the world fall away, and this can be accomplished in Navona if that’s your style.
 No one will care.
 But really I find the area more romantic in the early morning, before anyone has arrived, when you can pretend that this place is yours.